ClarisseSan/ShoeStore/README.md

       * Company - DONE
       * Shoe Size - DONE
       * Description - DONE
-    * A Cancel button with an action to navigate back to the shoe list screen - PENDING
+    * A Cancel button with an action to navigate back to the shoe list screen - DONE
     * A Save button with an action to navigate back to the shoe list screen and add a new Shoe to the Shoe View Model - PENDING

 12. Make sure you can’t go back to onboarding screens - DONE